Last Updated on December 2, 2024

 There is more than one way to report the value of an investment portfolio, so an investor is responsible for understanding what those different ways are.

 If someone wants to know the market value of an investor’s portfolio, but they report the book value, then this will surely cause some confusion between the two individuals.
-Obviously, this is a scenario that investors would want to avoid.
+This is a scenario that investors would want to avoid.

 Understanding the different ways to report market value may seem like a trivial matter, but every small error may lead to bigger problems down the road.